dontcallmedom/minutes2github/README.md

-This node script allows to parse HTML minutes of a meeting (only tested with the output of W3C's[scribe.perl](https://github.com/w3c/scribe2/) at the moment) and update github issues and pull requests that were discussed in the said meeting.
+This node script allows to parse HTML minutes of a meeting (only tested with the output of W3C's [scribe.perl](https://github.com/w3c/scribe2/) at the moment) and update github issues and pull requests that were discussed in the said meeting.
 When it finds an issue with a resolution, it copied the said resolution in the comment it posts on the issue.

 This is very similar to [David Baron's WGMeeting IRC bot](https://github.com/dbaron/wgmeeting-github-ircbot), but instead of operating live on IRC, it can be run on minutes post-facto (including after they've been edited as necessary) and can be used for meetings that don't rely on IRC minutes.

 It's also inspired from [Richard Ishida mins2issue](https://github.com/r12a/mins2issue), but automates the process.

+See also [ghurlbot](https://github.com/w3c/GHURLBot) that can be used as IRC bot to read from, create and close issues.

 ## Install
 ```sh